 And while I turned on the oven a few days ago to make some brownies, frozen treats and no bake desserts, like this frozen Cappuccino Pie, are really the only thing one cake make during these brutally hot summer months.

 This Cappuccino Pie recipe (a.k.a ice box pie) is another one of those recipes I’ve been making for years and years.
-I first made it 5 or 6 years ago at the hunting lodge I work at and it was a mega hit.
-The clients and guests raved and raved about how amazing this pie was, and when you have a recipe that’s such a hit, you make sure and make it again and again.
+I first made it 5 or 6 years ago for an event and the guests raved and raved about how amazing this pie was, and when you have a recipe that’s such a hit, you make sure and make it again and again.

 This Cappuccino Pie is so easy to make, yet rich and indulgent, that I almost feel guilty when people compliment me on it.
 But hey, the fact that it’s so easy can be our little secret!